SAP/luigi/docs/faq.md

        */
       function init() {
         // react on route changes
-        window.onhashchange = updateNav; // there will be an abstraction on luigi side in the future, independend from routing strategy
+        window.onhashchange = updateNav; // there will be an abstraction on luigi side in the future, independent from routing strategy

         // building up static root nodes in header window.linkEl = document.querySelector(".links");